Latest

 Navigating Carlingford Lough

-PAGE CURRENTLY UNDER CONSTRUCTIONThis is the tidal counter and the run up through the length of Carlingford Lough from the entrance up as far as the Victoria Lock which can be reached at high water.
+This is the tidal counter and the run-up through the length of Carlingford Lough from the entrance up to the Victoria Lock, which can be reached by high water.
 Victoria Lock is located about 2½ miles above Warrenpoint at the head of the Lough and is the single lock at the seaward end of the Newry Ship Canal that leads to Newry's town basin approximately 3½ miles above.
-Pilotage up to Warrenpoint is straightforward via a deep water shipping channel that runs the entire length of the lough making the port accessible at night or day in all reasonable cond...
+Pilotage up to Warrenpoint is straightforward via a deep-water shipping channel that runs the entire length of the lough, making the port accessible at night or day in all reasonable conditions.
+Although well marked, access a...
 More »

 Donaghadee Sound